P1sec/gea-implementation/README.md

 ```

 Warning: this Python implementation is slow as hell !
 For any serious work, please
-use the rust of C ones.
+use the rust or C ones.

 ### C